FriendsOfCake/crud/docs/quick-start.rst

 You are busy, and you just want to ``get things done™``, so let's get going.

-After the :doc:`installation<installation>` is done, we are ready to CRUD-ify our app.
+After :doc:`installation<installation>`, you are ready to CRUD-ify your app.

 The application
 --------------